alex-lt-kong/the-nitty-gritty/c/01_memory-and-cpu-cache/5_sequential-and-random-memory-access/README.md

   * Apart from prefetching very predictable data/instruction, some smarter prefetchers may try to prefetch based on some simple patterns.
-  * In the second chart, it can still be observed that row-major irregular-stride can still outperform its counterparts by a coefficient.
+  * In the second chart, one can still observe that row-major irregular-stride traversal can still outperform its counterparts by a coefficient.